catacc-dev/catacc-dev/README.md

 ⚡ Fun fact: I am from the "Pearl of the Atlantic", Madeira Island (Portugal).

-🏆 Career goal: Build an international career while working on meaningful, energising projects at the intersection of AI and healthcare
+🏆 Career goal: Build an international career while working on meaningful, energising projects at the intersection of AI and healthcare.

 🚀 I'm **currently** seeking opportunities in medtech companies/startups, where I can gain hands-on experience in this field and contribute to impactful projects through innovative solutions.